STIR/SHAKEN as a Service

 - If the originating number is being spoofed using a Telephone Number that shows up on a Do-Not-Originate list or is an unallocated, unused, or invalid number.

 - If reasonable analytics indicate the call is highly likely likely to be illegitimate and malicious in intent.

-To prevent robocalls from terminating on a voice service provider's network, Reputation Scoring is used to determine the likelihood that a call is illegitimate and should be blocked or is likely legitimate and should be allowed to proceed normally.
-Many calls may have reputation scores that fall somewhere between these two outcomes and should be given special call validation treatment options.
+To prevent robocalls from terminating on a voice service provider's network, a query will be made to the Reputation Scoring service for every call, prior final call disposition, to determine the likelihood that a call is illegitimate and should be blocked or is likely legitimate and should be allowed to proceed normally.
+Unfortunately, many calls may have reputation scores that fall somewhere between these two outcomes and should be given special call validation treatment options.
 Some examples of call validation treatment options are:

 - Route to an announcement indicating the call cannot be complete at this time